 Reckless driving is a misdemeanor crime, and state law defines it as a reckless disregard for people and property.
 It comes in various forms and can be any action that puts other drivers in a dangerous situation, such as speeding, tailgating, running a red light, or driving while impaired, fatigued, or distracted.

-If you’ve sustained injuries in a reckless driving accident, the award-winning Augusta car accident attorneys at Chris Hudson & Associates can help you secure the maximum compensation you need.
-Call us today at 706-863-6600 to set up a free consultation.
+If you’ve sustained injuries in a reckless driving accident, the award-winning reckless driving car accident attorneys at Chris Hudson Law Group in Augusta, GA can help you secure the maximum compensation you need.
+Call us today at (706) 863-6600 to set up a free consultation.
 We’ll review all your legal options and answer all your questions.
 We’re ready to help.